-- Rancid odors - Sewage overflow into businesses, yards,

-parks, and public streets due to clogged pipes.

-Expensive cleanup, repair, and replacement of damaged property.
-Property owners are responsible

-- City Code violations, grease is a prohibited discharge under chapter 19 article 6 of city code. - Potential human contact with microorganisms that can cause sickness and disease.
+- Rancid odors - Sewage overflow into businesses, yards, - parks, and public streets due to clogged pipes. - Expensive cleanup, repair, and replacement of damaged property.
+Property owners are responsible - for all pipes from their building out to the main line.
+Property owners can be responsible for clean-up costs for other properties if they are found to be the source of the blockage. - City Code violations, grease is a prohibited discharge under chapter 19 article 6 of city code. - Potential human contact with microorganisms that can cause sickness and disease.